ClojureBridge/organizing/Installfest-Tasks.md

 > To Do: further questions to get people to admit their actual skill level

 ## Setting up a good Installfest space
+* Power outlets will guide how the Installfest space is set up, but Railsbridge's rolling chest of power cords should help with that quite a bit.
+The Installfest should be one big room with different tables, ideally marked with OSs so that folks with similar issues can help each other.
+(This usually means getting more granular than just Mac/Linux/PC and breaking out older Mac OSs into their own pods.)
+* Post the wireless SSID & password often and visibly.

 ## Identify Github point person for real-time updates
+One (or two) people should own the updates.
+If you have someone around who has commit rights, they can merge your pull requests live.
+If not, fork the Installfest and use your own app like so:
+* Fork the installfest app somewhere in here: https://github.com/railsbridge/installfest
+* Create a heroku app named like: http://installfest-railsbridge46.heroku.com, push to that app
+* Make changes and every time a change is made, push and tell the organizer or announce the change
+* Submit a pull request (Even if a pull request is not accepted as is, it still helps prompt a solution, so don't worry if your requests don't get accepted verbatim.)
+* At the end of the evening, delete the Heroku app, and tell students the canonical URL is http://installfest.railsbridge.org

+> To Do: More detailed instructions on doing this, for people new to Github.

 ## Dealing with inevitable issues
+* Wireless bandwidth is always difficult at workshops.
+Preparing for this and communicating it repeatedly to your students is the best bet, but people will still show up at the Installfest not having downloaded gargantuan necessary files.
+Having said files on flash drives will help dramatically, so make sure to have those.
+And don't lose them!
+* As an organizer, people will expect you to solve their problems.
+Help them if you can, but if someone asks you about something outside of your expertise, delegate swiftly and without guilt.
+If it's 7pm and it looks like it's going to be 6 hours for a student to download a necessary file, this probably isn't the weekend that the workshop will work for them.
+Since we do this regularly, telling people that they can't do the workshop this time isn't the worst thing in the world.
+It sucks, but it's better than having someone sitting in the workshop on Saturday unable to do anything or derailing their section because of their incomplete install.

 ### [[Back to How to Organize in SF|How to Organize a Railsbridge Workshop in SF]]